-The required number of direct inspection hours per SGRP plant will vary significantly based on factors such as licensee experience, contractor experience, and the variable complexities of the given SG replacement.
+The required number of direct inspection hours per SGRP plant will vary significantly based on several factors such as licensee experience, contractor experience, and the variable complexities of the given SG replacement.
 The scope and depth of the inspections should be sufficient to provide the desired level of assurance that the licensee adequately performs activities important to safety and that the relevant codes, standards, requirements, and commitments are met.

 The total resources required for SGRP inspection using IP 50001 is estimated to be 350 direct inspection hours.